yousseb/softether-server/README.md

 Ensure the "Enable MS-SSTP VPN Clone Server Function" is checked and click OK.
 You can now use this from Windows 7 and above by simply changing the connection type to Automatic.

-   > Note: When you connect from Windows, you must use the hostname instead of the IP so that SSL verification doesn't fail
+   > Note: When you connect from Windows, you must use the hostname instead of the IP so that SSL validation doesn't fail
    > Note for Mac users: There are multiple SSTP clients available for download that you can use with this feature.

 ---